My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 For our Edinburgh shoot, we had the pleasure of engaging Orange Lemur: run by Joanna and Jan, a husband-wife team.
 Joanna and Jan are Polish but have been residing in Edinburgh for the past few years.
 They have been doing wedding photography for five years and know the shooting spots in Edinburgh inside out!

 When I told them my ideal scenes for our shoot which include castle, garden, beach, and nature spots, Joanna went out of the way to include them in our four-hour shoot (over two days).
-She recommended specific shooting spots in Edinburgh which was extremely helpful since we were mere tourists with no clue on good shooting spots.
+She recommended specific shooting spots in Edinburgh which was extremely helpful since we were tourists with no clue on good shooting spots.

 Ken and I at Tantallon Castle (Edinburgh)